diffblue/gitlab/doc/development/new_fe_guide/modules/widget_extensions.md

 - Outcome (`expand_success`, `expand_warning`, or `expand_failed`): One of three
   additional events relating to the status of the widget when it was expanded.

-### Adding new widgets
+### Add new widgets

 When adding new widgets, the above events must be marked as `known`, and have metrics created, to be reportable.

+NOTE:
-Note carefully: Events that are only for EE should include `--ee` at the end of both shell commands below.
+Events that are only for EE should include `--ee` at the end of both shell commands below.

 To generate these known events for a single widget: